vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

 As a prerequisite, you must have the NSX Advanced Load Balancer 22.1.3 OVA downloaded and imported to the content library.
 Deploy the NSX Advanced Load Balancer under the resource pool **tkg-vsphere-alb-components**  and place it under the folder **tkg-vsphere-alb-components**.

-To deploy NSX Advanced Load Balancer, complete the following steps.
+To deploy NSX Advanced Load Balancer, complete the following steps:

 1. Log in to **vCenter** and navigate to **Home** > **Content Libraries**.
 1. Select the content library under which the NSX-ALB OVA is placed.